Kubrat Pulev: Triller Triad Combat

-On 27 November 2021, Pulev become Triad Combat Heavyweight World Champion after beat MMA fighter Frank Mir in the main event of a boxing vs. MMA event.
+On 27 November 2021, Pulev became Triad Combat heavyweight world champion after beating MMA fighter Frank Mir in the main event of a boxing vs. MMA event.
 Promoted by Triller and held at the Globe Life Field in Arlington, Texas, Pulev defeated Mir via TKO at 1 minute 59 seconds in the first round of a scheduled nine-round bout.

 Sexual harassment allegations

 On 23 March 2019, after defeating Bogdan Dinu in Costa Mesa, Pulev forcibly kissed a female reporter Jennifer Ravalo on the lips during an interview.
 The California State Athletic Commission responded by suspending Pulev's licence.
 In response, Kubrat's younger brother, Tervel Pulev, posted a video taken hours after the incident without the knowledge of Ravalo, showing her suggestively dancing with a member of Kubrat's entourage.
-On 28 March 2019, Ravalo has announced that she would be taking legal action against Pulev with Gloria Allred as her lawyer.
+On 28 March 2019, Ravalo announced that she would be taking legal action against Pulev with Gloria Allred as her lawyer.
 On 24 July 2019, Pulev had his boxing license reinstated by the CSAC after he completed his sexual harassment prevention class, with a caveat that his license will be revoked if similar offenses were to occur.